Osinachi-Uro/Learn-With-Osinachi/Exercise 10/Exercise 10.md

 ## Steps

 ### 1. Register a domain name if yu dont already have one
-* I used namecheap to register a domain called osinachuro.me
+* I used namecheap to register a domain called.
+Here is my [Domain](https://osinachuro.me)
 ---

 ### 2. Create a virtual server with any of the Cloud service providers